joomla/jissues/Documentation/Internationalisation/Localisation.md

 Will automatically generate the language templates for the core JTracker application, the JTracker template as well as all the Apps.

-Those language templates, once created, are now ready to hand over to the translators or send them to an online translation service (e.g. transifex).
+Those language templates, once created, are now ready to hand over to the translators or send them to an online translation service.

 Job finished :)

-#### 3c) Localize It !
+#### 3c) Localise It !

-To actually "see" the site in different languages, you have to create a file that contains the localized strings for every language.
+To actually "see" the site in different languages, you have to create a file that contains the localised strings for every language.
 The extension for language files is `.po`.

 For example a german language file might look like this: